-People more often think about buying an air conditioner in the summer.
+People more often think about buying a reverse cycle air conditioner in the summer.
 During the hot season, it is easy to forget about heating in the winter months.
 Nevertheless, it is better to take this nuance into account in advance.
 Air conditioning with heating function is the most profitable solution.

 Most regions of Australia have seasonal temperature fluctuations.
 Even living in a mild climate, people face night frosts.
 In some areas, increased humidity is added to temperature differences, in others, too dry air is a problem.
 Excessive dust leads to additional stress on the lungs.

 The reverse cycle air conditioning system allows you to change modes with the touch of a button on the remote control.
 This solution saves space.
 People do not need to install two types of equipment.